 What Are The Best Valley Schools?

-This is basically the same type of question that could get a real estate agent in trouble.
-Once again, unless an agent has a photographic memory this is just not a question we have factual data for.
+southwest chicago suburbs schoolThis is basically the same type of question that could get a real estate agent in trouble.
+Once again, unless an agent has a photographic memory, this is just not a question we have factual data for sitting in our heads.
 Also, there can be many different meanings to what the criteria is for "best" from person to person.

-REALTORS Get Tested
+REALTORS® Get Tested

 I don't think that buyers and sellers realize that real estate agents get tested.
 Testers can be actual buyers sent out to agents to test how they treat different buyers.
 These kinds of questions might also be asked to test our response.
 Even if I knew the answers to these types of questions, which I don't, I would not risk my long-standing license to give an answer that is nothing more than a personal opinion.